Insider Threats in Nigeria: What Every Business Must Know

 Impact: The rival undercut the bid.
 The broadband firm lost a multimillion-naira government contract, triggering an internal investigation and public scrutiny.

-Lessons Learned: Intent doesn’t matter in cybersecurity.
+Lessons Learned: Intent does not matter in cybersecurity.
 Formal data classification and internal access training could have prevented this lapse.

-Preventing insider threats in Nigeria isn’t about expensive software, it’s about mindset, structure, and discipline.
-Here’s a dual-layered framework that balances strategic and operational responses.
-These strategies align with global best practices, including those highlighted in Security Magazine.
+Preventing insider threats in Nigeria is not about expensive software.
+It is about mindset, structure, and discipline.
+Here is a dual-layered framework that balances strategic and operational responses, aligned with global best practices, including those highlighted in Security Magazine.

 Strategic-Level Actions

-1. Establish Clear Data Governance: Define what counts as sensitive data, who owns it, and how it’s handled across the business.
+- Establish Clear Data Governance: Define what counts as sensitive data, who owns it, and how it is handled across the business.

-2. Board-Level Ownership: Cyber risk needs a seat at the board table.
-Governance, not just IT, must drive insider threat strategies.
+- Board-Level Ownership: Cyber risk needs a seat at the board table.
+Governance, rather than IT alone, must drive insider threat strategies.

-3. Invest in Leadership Training: Equip department heads with awareness on how cultural lapses and informal practices become security risks.
+- Invest in Leadership Training: Equip department heads with awareness of how cultural lapses and informal practices become security risks.

-1. Least Privilege Access Control: Only give employees access to data absolutely necessary for their role and automate revocations during offboarding.
+- Least Privilege Access Control: Grant employees access to data only as necessary for their role, and automate revocation during offboarding.

-3. Endpoint Monitoring (Ethical and Transparent): Use tools that flag anomalies like off-hour logins or bulk downloads, with clear internal communication about their purpose.
+- Endpoint Monitoring (Ethical and Transparent): Use tools that flag anomalies, such as off-hour logins or bulk downloads, with clear internal communication about their purpose.

-4. Exit Risk Scoring: Evaluate departing employees based on access level, past behavior, and recent grievances.
+- Exit Risk Scoring: Evaluate departing employees based on access level, past behaviour, and recent grievances.
 High-risk exits should trigger additional checks.

-5. Vendor Security Audits: Third parties must comply with your cybersecurity policies.
-Create SLAs that include security clauses and enforce them.
+- Vendor Security Audits: Third parties must comply with your cybersecurity policies.
+Create Service Level Agreements (SLAs) that include security clauses and enforce them.

 Conclusion: The Breach You Don’t See Coming

-But cybersecurity risks in Nigerian workplaces don’t always come from the outside.
-They happen quietly, often by people who didn’t even intend to cause harm, and sometimes by those who did.
+But cybersecurity risks in Nigerian workplaces do not always come from the outside.
+They happen quietly, often by people who did not intend to cause harm, and sometimes by those who did.

-Dr. Obadare Peter Adewale, Co-founder of Digital Encode, reminds us: “Many Nigerian organizations only pay lip service to security, and the absence of an active and communicative authority figure allows many excesses.
+Dr. Obadare Peter Adewale, Co-founder of Digital Encode, reminds us: “Many Nigerian organisations only pay lip service to security, and the absence of an active and communicative authority figure allows many excesses.”

-If you want to future-proof your organization in Nigeria’s fast-digitizing economy, you need more than antivirus software.
+If you want to future-proof your organisation in Nigeria’s fast-digitising economy, you need more than antivirus software.
 You need a people strategy rooted in accountability, transparency, and structure.